-Cats spend so much time grooming because grooming is essential to kitty well-being.
+Felines spend so much time grooming because grooming is essential to kitty’s well-being.

-Sometimes your cat needs help taking care of her fur.
+Sometimes your furry friend needs help taking care of her fur.

-Older cats and long-haired cats have lots to deal with when it comes to personal care.
+Senior cats and long-haired cats have lots to deal with when it comes to personal care.
 Even short-haired cats in their prime benefit from regular grooming.
-Regular brushing and nail trimming paired with a quality cat food and regular check-ups keeps your cat active and healthy.
+Regular brushing and nail trimming paired with quality cat food and regular check-ups keep your cat active and healthy.

 Here is some advice about how to groom a cat at home and the tools you need to do it.